The Gathering (band): Century Media years (1995-2001)

-In 1995, The Gathering released Mandylion, their third album and first to feature lead vocalist Anneke van Giersbergen, through Century Media; proving to be their breakthrough and selling over 130,000 copies in Europe.
-Two singles were released from Mandylion, "Adrenaline/Leaves" and "Strange Machines", the latter which reached number 37 on the Dutch singles charts and helped raise the group's popularity in Europe and the United States.
-Tours of Belgium and Germany, as well as appearances at the Dynamo Open Air and Pinkpop Festivals further established the bands presence in the European metal scene.
-1997's Nighttime Birds was stylistically and musically a companion piece to Mandylion sold over 90,000 copies and saw the group tour throughout Europe.
+In 1995, The Gathering released Mandylion, their third album and first to feature lead vocalist Anneke van Giersbergen, through Century Media.
+It was their breakthrough, selling over 130,000 copies in Europe.
+Two singles were released from Mandylion, "Adrenaline/Leaves" and "Strange Machines", the latter of which reached number 37 on the Dutch singles charts and helped raise the group's popularity in Europe and the United States.
+Tours of Belgium and Germany, as well as appearances at the Dynamo Open Air and Pinkpop Festivals, further established the band's presence in the European metal scene.
+The 1997 album Nighttime Birds was stylistically and musically a companion piece to Mandylion and sold over 90,000 copies.
+The group toured throughout Europe.

-In 1998 the group acknowledged their growing influences and their need to experiment with a double album, How to Measure a Planet?.
-Produced by Attie Bauw, the album is a radical departure from the group's established sound.
+In 1998, the group acknowledged their growing influences and their need to experiment with a double album, How to Measure a Planet?.
+Attie Bauw produced the album, which was a radical departure from the group's established sound.
 Upon release, the album received excellent reviews from critics who appreciated the band's absorption of new styles such as shoegaze and trip hop into its sound.
 Positive reactions came from all over the world, including the United States, where they played 14 shows during the summer of 1999.

-In 1999 the band formed their own record label, Psychonaut Records, with the view of releasing their own music and taking creative control over how their music is marketed and distributed.
-Always... was re-released in 1999, followed by Almost a Dance in 2000, both re-mastered and fitted with new artwork.
-However, the band were still under contract with Century Media, they released a live album Superheat (2000) which was recorded in several Dutch venues during 1999.
+In 1999, the band formed their own record label, Psychonaut Records, to release their music and take creative control over marketing and distribution.
+They remastered and re-released Always... in 1999 and Almost a Dance in 2000, both with new artwork.
+The band remained under contract with Century Media.
+They released the live album Superheat (2000), recorded in several Dutch venues during 1999.

-Another successful chapter in The Gathering's career followed with the release of if then else (2000).
-The album is filled with diverse, intense and emotional rock songs, more compact than its predecessor.
-Fifteen months of touring ensued, taking them to virtually every nook and cranny of Europe, with a little sidestep to Mexico, and ending with a small Dutch club tour in October 2001.
+The Gathering released If Then Else in 2000.
+The album is intense and emotional, more compact than its predecessor.
+They toured for fifteen months, traveling to several countries of Europe, going to Mexico, and ending with a small Dutch club tour in October 2001.
+The Gathering became increasingly popular in South America with these atmospheric trip hop albums.